On the Complexity of Telephone Broadcasting: From Cacti to Bounded Pathwidth Graphs: Preliminaries

 \begin{observation} \Flower graphs have a pathwidth of at most 2. \end{observation}

-\begin{proof} Removing the \pistil from a \flower graph results in a collection of disjoint caterpillar graphs, each with a pathwidth of 1.
-Consider the path decomposition of the caterpillars.
-Reintroducing the \pistil by adding it to every bag in the path decomposition constructs a valid path decomposition.
-Adding the \pistil increases the pathwidth by at most 1, resulting in a pathwidth of 2 for \flower graphs. \end{proof}
+\begin{proof} Removing the \pistil from a \flower graph results in a collection of disjoint caterpillar graphs, each having a pathwidth of $1$ (caterpillars are graphs of pathwidth $1$~\cite{ProskurowskiT99}).
+A valid path decomposition for a \flower graph can be achieved by adding the \pistil center to all bags of path decompositions of these caterpillars. \end{proof}